CantRowOfficial/Idle-Champions/ReadMe.txt

 Warning: This script reads system memory.
 I do not know CNE's stance on reading system memory used by the game, so use at your own risk.
 Pointers may break on any given update and I may no longer decide to update them.

+This repository and scripts therein are specifically tailored to Idle Champions ran through the Epic Games Store.
+These scripts will not work without modification for other platforms and their specific memory pointers.

 Instructions for ModronGUI.AHK:
 1. Download and install AutoHotkey: https://www.autohotkey.com/
 2. Download ModronGUI.AHK, IC_MemoryFunctions.AHK, IC_ServerCallFunctions.AHK, json.AHK, and classMemory.AHK to the same folder.